ksync/ksync/README.md

 You can also download the [latest release][latest-release] and install it yourself.

-# Getting Started
+# Prerequisites

-You'll need to have a running kubernetes cluster and configured `kubectl` to talk to it.
+- Kubernetes cluster.
 Take a look at the [docs][k8s-setup] for instructions on how to do it.

     A couple fast and easy solutions:

     - To keep it all local, check out [minikube][minikube].
     - If you'd like something remote, [GKE][GKE] can create a cluster fast.

-Once you have your cluster running, you can get started.
+- `kubectl` configured to talk to your cluster.
+- `java` on your local system.

+# Getting Started

 1. Install ksync.
 This will fetch the binary and put it at `/usr/local/bin`.
+Feel free to just download the release binary for your platform and install it yourself.

     ```bash
     curl https://vapor-ware.github.io/gimme-that/gimme.sh | bash